Alexander-Doering/League_Stat/README.md

 Export both Teams - select on team in SQL later.

-Reevaluate which Data to support
+Reevaluate which Data to use

 Evaluate possibility of timeline Data